What are the differences between murphy beds and sofa beds? Here we compare comfort, space-saving ability, and ease of use.

 Ask about the mattress options when choosing a Murphy bed.
-Having quality mattress makes your wall bed more comfortable and enjoyable, and will prevent or relieve any long term discomfort – like back pain.
+Having a quality mattress makes your wall bed more comfortable and enjoyable, and will prevent or relieve any long-term discomfort – like back pain.
 Check on the maximum mattress thickness allowed in your bed to ensure you choose a compatible one.

 Saving space with a wall bed or sofa bed is a smart move in any room where floor space is prime real estate.
 When it comes to sofa beds vs. Murphy beds, wall beds typically offer greater convenience, better comfort and more floor space when not in use than sofa beds.
 If a wall bed feels like the right choice for your sleeping situation, visit one of our showrooms to experience the quality and beauty of our options in person.